 2. 🌍 Earthquake Resilience: Flexibility and Safety in Design

-Earthquakes are sudden, powerful, and often destructive events.
-Cities in seismic zones face the risk of infrastructure collapse, landslides, and other damage caused by shaking ground.
-While engineering solutions are critical for earthquake-proofing buildings, landscape architects also play a vital role in creating earthquake-resistant public spaces that can absorb seismic energy, reduce damage, and protect people in times of crisis.
+Earthquakes are sudden disasters that are powerful and potentially damaging to items like buildings etc. Any place in seismic zones face the risk of structural failure from shaking ground, as well as landslides and other damage.
+While engineering has a role in helping build earthquake-proof buildings, landscape architects have also been instrumental in creating earthquake resistant public places that can absorb seismic energy, minimize damage, and protect people in times of crisis.

 Soft Landscaping to Absorb Shock